 Why Do Airsoft Fields Have an FPS Limit?

 All Airsoft fields have a sacred duty to adhere to the rules and regulations regarding FPS, especially when it comes to the safety of their players.
 Before the very first game, all the replicas the players are using should take a chrono test to make sure they don't clock in over the field limit.
 If it's too high, they can help lower the FPS of your airsoft gun.

 Letting just one replica go unchecked, shooting way over the FPS limit could cause physical harm to other players and can end up with a lawsuit to not just the player, but also the field for not following the rules.

 Getting hurt is never fun.
 By cheating, you and the field can get into serious trouble and that just means one less field to play at every weekend.
 But imagine if your local field was the only field?

 As frustrating as it may seem, your replica clocking in at a higher FPS than your local fields allows isn't the end of the world.
 There are many ways to lower the FPS of your airsoft gun.

 Purchasing another replica may seem like a great idea, because who doesn't want another replica?
-But it puts a strain on your wallet, and maybe relationship with the spouse, if you spend more than you need to.
+But it puts a strain on your wallet, and maybe the relationship with the spouse if you spend more than you need to.

 Using heavier BBs does lower the FPS but you're cheating the system by doing so.
-You could cut the coils, but the process is slow and cutting too much forces to purchase another spring anyway.
+You could cut the coils, but the process is slow, and cutting too many forces you to purchase another spring anyway.
 This brings me to the final point.

 The best, most affordable, and most recommended option is to purchase a lighter spring designed for your replica.
 Companies that sell aftermarket parts dedicate their lives to knowing what your which spring does what FPS.
 Not all springs are the same but the FPS shouldn't differ too much.
 Do your homework and I'm sure you'll pick out the right spring!